| Introduction

 Kataphar for families

-In World War I German civilians living in New Zealand were interned in camps on Motuihe and Somes Islands.
+New Zealand In World War I German civilians living in New Zealand were interned in camps on Motuihe and Somes Islands.

 Ottoman Empire